priyamsaikia/PushEZ/readme.md

     }
 ```
 2. Note the Server API Key from Google Developers' Console
-3.and visit <h5>androidbegin.com/tutorial/gcm.html </h5>enter your key and registration id in the provided form, enter message
+3. and visit <h5>http://androidbegin.com/tutorial/gcm.html </h5>enter your key and registration id in the provided form, enter message
   and check your console to know if you have received the message (or generate a notification in this method

 ```java